Healthdirect Free Australian health advice you can count on.

 • Throw out unwanted chemicals at your nearest hazardous waste disposal service.

-Some substances can be harmful even in small doses, and may cause complications such as seizures, organ failure and coma.
-If not managed quickly, poisoning may cause permanent damage or death.
+Some substances can be harmful even in small amounts.
+They may cause complications such as seizures, organ failure, coma or death.

-Other poisons may only show effects over time.
-For example, extended exposure to carbon monoxide can cause permanent brain injury.
-Speak to your doctor if you have any concerns about your exposure to a substance, especially if it is ongoing or long-term, such as in your workplace.
+Speak to your doctor if you have any concerns about your exposure to a substance, especially if it is ongoing, such as in your workplace.

 Resources and support